Ewa Podleś: Life and career

 In 1996, she sang the role of the Marquise de Berkenfeld in Donizetti's La fille du régiment at La Scala in Milan, a performance which was preserved on DVD.
 Her return to the Met took place on 24 September 2008, when she sang the role of La Cieca in Ponchielli's La Gioconda.
-Her later performances included roles of La Cieca in La Gioconda, Bertarido in Handel's Rodelinda, the title role in Rossini's Tancredi, the title role in Handel's Giulio Cesare, Isabella in Rossini's L'italiana in Algeri, Erda in Wagner's Ring cycle (at the Seattle Opera), Klytämnestra in Strauss' Elektra (with the Canadian Opera Company and Opéra de Nice) and Madame de la Haltière in Massenet's Cendrillon (at London's Royal Opera House and Opéra-Comique) as well as Grandma ("Babulenka") in Prokofiev's The Gambler at Opéra de Monte-Carlo.
+Her later performances included the role of Bertarido in Handel's Rodelinda, the title role in Rossini's Tancredi, the title role in Handel's Giulio Cesare, Isabella in Rossini's L'italiana in Algeri, Erda in Wagner's Ring cycle (at the Seattle Opera), Klytämnestra in Strauss' Elektra (with the Canadian Opera Company and Opéra de Nice) and Madame de la Haltière in Massenet's Cendrillon (at London's Royal Opera House and Opéra-Comique) as well as Grandma ("Babulenka") in Prokofiev's The Gambler at Opéra de Monte-Carlo.
 She performed the title role in Rossini's Ciro in Babilonia when the work was revived 2012, in the US premiere at the Caramoor International Music Festival in July and at the Rossini Opera Festival in Pesaro, Italy, in August.
 Podleś was scheduled to sing Azucena in Verdi's Il trovatore at the Atlanta Opera in 2009, but withdrew.

 Podleś's final performance was in La fille du régiment at Barcelona's Liceu in May 2017.
 On 1 June, she announced that she was pausing her singing career ahead of an upcoming orthopaedic operation, while continuing to teach and with an intention to return to performing.
 However, her website listed no further appearances during the remainder of her life.

+Ewa Podleś was the subject of a 2015 biography, Ewa Podleś, Contralto Assoluto, written by Brigitte Cormier.

 Personal life

 Podleś and her husband, the pianist Jerzy Marchwiński, lived in Warsaw.
 Marchwiński died on 7 November 2023.
 Podleś died from lung cancer at a hospice facility in Warsaw on 19 January 2024, at the age of 71.